Charles Leclerc: Endorsements

-Leclerc (pictured in 2020) has been partnered with Richard Mille since 2009.
+Leclerc (pictured in 2020) has partnered with Richard Mille since 2009.

-Leclerc has been partnered with Swiss luxury watch company Richard Mille since 2009, who supported him through his kart racing and junior formulae career.
+Leclerc has been partnered with Swiss luxury watch company Richard Mille since 2009, which supported him through his kart racing and junior formulae career.
 He has also been sponsored by Bell Helmets throughout his career.
 He launched his own go-kart brand in 2019, as part of a collaboration with Birel ART.
 In 2020, Leclerc became an endorsement model for Italian fashion house Giorgio Armani.
 He has additionally held ambassadorship roles at APM Monaco, Bang & Olufsen, Celsius Holdings, Puma, and Chivas Regal.
 In April 2024, Leclerc launched an eponymous ice cream brand called LEC, a reference to his three-letter code on Formula One television graphics.
+He forayed into fashion design with a 2025 capsule collection in collaboration with Ferrari Style—Ferrari x Charles Leclerc—and released his own merchandise line, CL16, that November.

 Philanthropy

 Leclerc was named an ambassador of the Princess Charlene of Monaco Foundation in 2018, helping to promote the benefits of learning to swim.
 In April 2020, he won the Race for the World sim racing championship, raising over for the COVID-19 Solidarity Response Fund.
 The following month, he assisted the Red Cross of Monaco by delivering meals and transporting hospital equipment amidst the COVID-19 pandemic in Monaco.
 Leclerc auctioned the equipment he wore at the 2023 Monaco Grand Prix, raising for victims of the Emilia-Romagna floods; his helmet sold for a record €306,000.